Biodiversity Net Gain Requirements in Nottingham City

 Please use the Statutory biodiversity metric tools and guides - GOV.UK (www.gov.uk).

-Nottingham City Council is currently in the process of updating the adopted Biodiversity Supplementary Planning Document (SPD) to provide clarity and any necessary locally specific information about BNG.
-The information provided on this web page is to signpost developers, applicants and their advisors to relevant national sources of information as well as provide any locally-led specifics in advance of the availability of the updated SPD.
+Nottingham City Council is looking to provide additional guidance relating to the adopted Biodiversity Supplementary Planning Document (SPD) to provide clarity and any necessary locally specific information about BNG.
+The information provided on this web page is to signpost developers, applicants and their advisors to relevant national sources of information as well as provide any locally-led specifics in advance of the availability of the updated SPD

 Planning applications that are exempt from requiring mandatory BNG include (but are not limited to):